 The lands surrounding Edmonton International Airport (EIA) are primarily zoned for employment and industrial uses, along with traditional agriculture.
 Alberta Aerotropolis is integral to Alberta’s economic future, as it seeks to build upon the existing organic aerotropolis development centred around the EIA and to establish new economic clusters that would improve the seamless connections between air, ground and rail.

 This joint project will augment and diversify the capital region’s and Alberta’s growing economy; creating new industries and supporting existing businesses that rely upon this transportation connectivity.

-Leduc County is a member of the Capital Region Board (CRB), which was established in 2008 by the Government of Alberta under the Municipal Government Act.
-The CRB is a non-profit corporation consisting of an elected official from the 24 member municipalities in the region.
+Leduc County is a member of the Edmonton Metropolitan Region Board (EMRB) -- previously the Capital Region Board -- which was established in 2008 by the Government of Alberta under the Municipal Government Act.
+The EMRB is a non-profit corporation consisting of an elected official from the 13 member municipalities in the region.
 The board provides a venue for municipalities in Alberta's capital region to think strategically and to work together on priorities to ensure the region achieves its full economic potential and the highest quality of life possible for residents.